Doping in the United States: Test and frequency of tests

 According to MLB rules all players are subject to random urine testing during the season as well as once during spring training; there is no limit to the amount of random drug testing during the season.
 However, in off-seasons players are only subject to random urine testing for DHEA (formally known as dehydroepiandrosterone, is a performance-enhancing drug.
 It is a predecessor to testosterone, meaning it results in increased testosterone levels in the body, and therefore increased muscle mass) and performance-enhancing drugs.

 Players are also subject to announced blood tests for the use of human growth hormone (HGH) during the season, off-seasons, and spring training.

 In addition players are subject to testing for performance-enhancing drugs and DHEA if there is reasonable cause to believe the player is doping.
 If there is any information provided that a player has bought, sold, used, or possessed these drugs they are subject to testing.

 There is however, exemption from these rules if banned substances are being used for therapeutic purposes.
 Players with documented and valid medical prescriptions for these banned substances will be granted a Therapeutic Use Exemption (TUE), and are thus exempt from punishment.
 In other words, players with a TUE for prohibited substances do not violate the program by possessing or using that substance.

-Procedural details

-Players who test positive for a performance-enhancing drug will be subject to the following penalties.